-Button Function Discover In the Access Point Search menu, you use this button to start automatic detection of all the access points available and connected by Ethernet in the network.
-Import In the System Management -> Certificates -> Certificates and the System Management -> Certificates -> CRLs menus, this button opens the sub-menus for configuring the certificates or CRL imports.
-Request In the System Management-> Certificates -> Certificates menu, this button opens the sub-menu for the configuration of the certificate request.
+Turner Corniguration interface batterio for operational functions Button Function Discover In the Access Point Search menu, you use this button to start

+Button Function automatic detection of all the access points available and connected by Ethernet in the network.
+Import In the System Management -> Certificates -> Certificates menu and in the System Management -> Certificates -> CRLs menu, this button opens the sub-menus for configuring the certificates or CRL imports.
+Request In the System Management -> Certificates -> Certificates menu, this button opens the sub-menu for the configuration of the certificate request.
 Release Call In the Surveillance -> ISDN/Modem -> Current Calls menu, clicking on this button ends the active calls selected in the column